 The Best Summer Possible!

-However, I was not going to let my anxiety of missing my kids get in the way of us having the best San Diego summer possible.
+However, I was not going to let my anxiety of missing my kids get in the way of having the best San Diego summer possible.

 Where Do Locals Go?